How to build a credit score for immigrants in the UK

 Get a credit card

-You may only be able to get a high-interest credit card to begin with, but if you’re very careful with it and make your repayments, it will really help to grow your credit score as an immigrant to the UK.
-Of course, there is a risk of damaging your credit score if you don’t use it properly, so make sure that you’re comfortable with your finances before you take this step.
+You may only be able to get a high-interest credit card to begin with, but if you’re very careful with it and make your repayments, it can really help to grow your score as an immigrant to the UK.
+Of course, there is a risk of damaging your history if you don’t use it properly, so make sure you’re comfortable with your finances before you take this step.

 Get on the electoral roll (if you can)

 The electoral roll is a list of all the people in the UK who are registered to vote.
+As an immigrant, you may not be eligible to vote in the UK but it is definitely worth checking.
 Lenders check if you’re on the electoral roll as part of your proof of identity and to check your address.
-Being registered is one of the easiest ways to grow your credit score, although you may not be eligible to vote in the UK as an immigrant.
-But it is definitely worth checking.
+It makes being registered one of the easiest ways to grow your credit score.

 If you aren’t eligible to vote in the UK, it is possible to add a notice of correction to your credit report by contacting the three main CRAs.
-A notice of correction is a note that’s put onto your report that informs lenders why something is or isn’t showing on your credit history.
+A notice of correction is a note that’s put onto your report which informs lenders why something is or isn’t showing on your financial history.
 In this case, you could explain why you’re not on the electoral roll.

 Check your credit score

-You’re doing all this work to build your credit score, so make sure you check it regularly to see how it’s going!
-Seeing it increase can help your motivation, so it's worth it just for that.
-But there are other reasons to do it too.
-If there is a drop in your score, there could be a mistake that’s dragging your score down that just needs a simple fix.
+You’re doing all this work to build your score, so make sure you check it regularly to see how it’s going.
+Seeing the increase can help your motivation, so it's worth it just for that, but there are other reasons to do it too.
+If there is a drop in your score, there could be a mistake which is dragging your score down and might just need a simple fix.

-The good news is that you can check your credit score with all three CRAs in UK for free, without affecting your scores, using these services:
+The good news is that you can check your credit score with all three CRAs in the UK for free.
+To learn more about checking your score, head over to 'Your credit score explained'.

 Other things to know about your credit score as a new UK immigrant